skx/evalfilter/README.md

 * There are series of built-in primitives which can be used by your scripts, and you can export your own host-specified functions easily.
   * For example the `print` function to generate output from your script is just a simple function implemented in Golang and exported to the environment.

-Our script implements a golang-style for-loop:
+Our script implements a golang-style loop, using either `for` or `while`:

     count = 0;
-    for ( count < 10 ) {
+    while ( count < 10 ) {
          print( "Count: ", count, "\n" );
          count++;
     }

-You could use the for-loop to iterate over an array contents, but that would be a little inefficient:
+You could use either statement to iterate over an array contents, but that would be a little inefficient:

     items = [ "Some", "Content", "Here" ];
     i = 0;